 3. Grey Box Testing

 People also refer to it as Structural Testing, Glass Box, or Clear Box.
 White Box Testing is based on the application’s underlying code structure.
 In white-box testing, test cases are created using an internal perspective of the system as well as programming skills.
 This type of testing is frequently done on a per-unit basis.

 It Behavioural/Specification-Based/Input-Output Testing is another name for it.
 Black Box Testing is a type of software testing in which testers assess the functionality of the software under test without inspecting the internal code structure.

 2. Non-functionality Testing

 To put it simply, the system does functional testing to ensure that each software application function operates as defined in the requirements document.
-All features are tested by supplying appropriate input to see if the actual result matches the desired output.
+We test all features by supplying appropriate input to see if the actual result matches the desired output.
 It falls under the category of black-box testing, which means the testers won’t have to worry about the application’s source code.

 Non-functionality testing is determining how well a system performs.
 It covers a wide range of software aspects, including performance, load, stress, scalability, security, compatibility, and so on.
 The main goal is to improve the user experience by increasing the speed with which the system responds to requests.